15-Gorilla Groups you can Trek-14 in Bwindi Forest-1 in Mgahinga Gorilla Park

 These are Uganda’s habituated gorilla families that are open for gorilla tracking.
 There is also the Kyaguriro Gorilla family that is habituated but used for research and studies.
 In 2018 there are 13 habituated gorilla groups that visitors can track in Uganda – 104 permits and visitors per day.

-Add to that the two Gorilla Families that be tracked on the Gorilla Habituation Experience and you have 15 Gorilla Groups that can be visited in Uganda. which if you add 8 more permits, 4 for each of the groups with whom you can spend 4 hours instead of one and you have a total 112 permits and potential Visitors per day in Uganda making it the leading Gorilla Trekking Country with the largest number of Permits..
+Add to that the two Gorilla Families that be tracked on the Gorilla Habituation Experience and you have 15 Gorilla Groups that can be visited in Uganda. which if you add 8 more permits, 4 for each of the groups with which you can spend 4 hours instead of one and you have a total 112 permits and potential Visitors per day in Uganda making it the leading Gorilla Trekking Country with the largest number of Permits..

 Visit the 15 Gorilla Groups you can Trek in Uganda – if you have any questions – please ask us.